-According to medical literature, somewhere between 60 million and 70 million Americans suffer from gastrointestinal problems, leading to nearly 250,000 deaths each year.
-These conditions are responsible for close to 50 million hospital visits and 21.7 million hospital admissions annually, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
-What’s more – treating and managing digestive diseases come with a staggering price tag of more than a $141.8 billion to the US healthcare system.
+Sometimes “tummy trouble” is something serious.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, somewhere between 60 million and 70 million Americans suffer from gastrointestinal problems, leading to nearly 250,000 deaths each year.
+These conditions are responsible for close to 50 million hospital visits and 21.7 million hospital admissions annually, according to the NDDK.
+What’s more – treating and managing digestive diseases come with a staggering price tag of more than $141.8 billion to the US healthcare system.

 What Causes Gastrointestinal Conditions?

 A low fiber diet

 Fiber, a sort of carbohydrates found in plants that cannot be digested, is crucial when it comes to digestive health.
 It helps you feel full and aids in the digestion of certain foods.
 Everyone is talking about gut health - your microbiome health, and fiber is an important part of this.
 Fibers are a much welcome food for the trillions of beneficial bacteria (your microbiota) that happily inhabit our large intestine, which in turn provide wide-ranging health benefits.

 The total daily recommended fiber intake is 25 grams for women and 38 grams for men under age 50.
 If you’re older than 50, you will need to consume slightly less (around 21 grams for women and 30 grams for men).
 The good thing is that fiber is easily available in foods such as fruits (almost entirely in the skin, however), whole grains, legumes, beans, and vegetables.

 A diet low in fiber is a perfect recipe for digestive problems, ranging from constipation, to abdominal pain, and even the onset of colon cancer.